JaviBarrientos17/JaviBarrientos17/README.md

 - 🏁 Graduated in Higher Degree in Cross-Platform Application Development.
 - 🏁 Graduated in Higher Degree in Web Application Development.
-- 👷🏻 Currently im working Accenture as a Junior Backend Developer.
+- 👷🏻 Currently im working as a Business and Arch Integration Analyst at Accenture Spain.

 ### Languages and tools: